JHWA1102/JHWA1102/README.md

 Hi👋 I'm Joy from South Korea.

-I'm passionate about developing software systems and always eager to learn more about technology.
+I'm passionate about developing software systems and always eager to learn more about technology🧑‍💻

-I also love traveling and discovering different ways people live around the world — getting to know their stories and cultures truly inspires me.
+I also love traveling and discovering different ways people live around the world🌏 — getting to know their stories and cultures truly inspires me.

 <!--
 **JHWA1102/JHWA1102** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.